sagikazarmark/docker-dvwa/README.md

 Although there are not too much code in this case that could be wrong, the existing images are highly underdocumented.
 My purpose was to provide an image AND a guide with tips, so that it can actually be useful.

-In most of the cases the piece of software fulfills the needs of it's publisher, but it may not be useful for other people.
-People usually fail to see this and that's why the internet is flooded with tons of software doing essentially the same, but a bit differently, tailored to specific use cases.
-So as a thumb rule a published solution should either aim a very specific, but common problem or it should aim to be useful for a larger audience with all kinds of use cases.

-And a third point (which is very specific to Docker images): I am not a big fan of running images which does not publish a Dockerfile as well.
+Last, but not least: I am not a big fan of running images which does not publish a Dockerfile as well.

 ### Environment